-And then it happened - there was a box off in the back corner of the room that Dad ‘didn't notice’ earlier.
+And then it happened - there was a box off in the back corner of the room that Dad "didn't notice" earlier.
 To me, from Santa.
 I really thought perhaps they mislabeled it and just needed to put it away for later when friends and family came over.
-Dad had me tear back a little corner; if it was indeed mislabeled, it could be re-wrapped – and I had a heart attack.
+Dad had me tear back a little corner; if it was indeed mislabeled, it could be re-wrapped.
+I tore the paper a bit and then I had a heart attack.

-With my brand new KitchenAid I set out to do some baking!
+With my brand new KitchenAid I set out to do some bread baking!

 - 3 tbs sugar